DavidSchinazi/jazzlights/README.md

 ## Uploading sketches on OSX

-(this is generic stuff not specific to DFSparks library)
+(this is generic stuff not specific to Unisparks library)

 To upload sketches to ESP8266 board from Arduino IDE on OSX: